Random field reconstruction of inhomogeneous turbulence. Part II: Numerical approximation and simulation: Inhomogeneous turbulence model

 \item The flow quantities $k,\eps,\nu \colon \R^3 \times \R \to \R^+$ and $\overline{\u}\colon \R^3 \times \R \to \R^3$ are continuous in $(\x,t)$, differentiable in $\x$, and such that $\nabla_\x k$, $\nabla_\x \eps$, $\nabla_\x \nu$ and $\nabla_\x \overline{\u}$ are continuous in $(\x,t)$.
 The mean velocity gradient $\nabla_\x \overline{\u} \colon \R^3 \times \R \to \R^{3 \times 3}$ is bounded. \item The anisotropy function $\bm{L}:\R^3\times \R \to \R^{3\times 3}$ is continuous in $(\x,t)$, differentiable in $\x$, and such that $\nabla_{\x}\bm{L}$ is continuous in $(\x,t)$.
 Moreover, it satisfies $\|\bm{L}(\x,t)\|^2=3$. \item $\wn$ is a $\C^3$-valued Gaussian white noise on $\R^+ \times S^2 \times \R$ with structural measure $2\lambda^1|_{\R^+}\otimes U_{S^2}\otimes\lambda^1$ in the sense of Definition \ref{def:white_noise}, where $U_{S^2}$ and $\lambda^1$ denote the uniform distribution on the $2$-sphere (i.e., the normalized surface measure) and the one-dimensional Lebesgue measure. \end{enumerate} The matrix $\Pt \in \R^{3 \times 3}$ in \eqref{eq:u'} denotes the projector onto the orthogonal complement of $\btheta$, $\btheta \in S^2 = \{\x\in\R^3\colon \|\x\| = 1\}$ ($2$-sphere).
 In addition, the following technical integrability condition related to the spatial mean-square differentiability of $\u'$ is fulfilled: \begin{enumerate} \item[\textbf{g)}] For every $(\x,t) \in \R^3 \times \R$ there exists an $r \in \R^+$ such that

-\end{enumerate} \end{model} Characteristic $k$-$\eps$ flow properties, divergence freedom, and spatio-temporal ergodicity of the inhomogeneous turbulence field $\u'$ have been established in \cite[Theorems~5.5 and 5.6]{AKLMW24} in the form of asymptotic results for the turbulence scale ratio $\delta\to 0$.
+where $B_r(\x,t)$ denotes the closed ball in $\R^3\times\R$ with center $(\x,t)$ and radius $r$. \end{enumerate} \end{model} Characteristic flow properties \wrt turbulent kinetic energy, Reynolds stresses, dissipation rate, incompressibility, and spatio-temporal ergodicity of the inhomogeneous turbulence field $\u'$ have been established in \cite[Theorems~5.5 and 5.6]{AKLMW24} in the form of asymptotic results for the turbulence scale ratio $\delta\to 0$.
 The assumptions in Model~\ref{model:turb_inhom} in particular ensure that the random field $\u'$ is mean-square differentiable \wrt $\x$, so that the gradient $\nabla_\x \u'$ is well-defined in the mean-square sense.
 In addition, both $\u'$ and $\nabla_\x \u'$ are mean-square continuous in $(\x,t)$.
 Concrete examples for the energy spectrum $E(\kappa;\zeta)$ and the time integration kernel $\eta(s)$ can be found in \cite[Examples~2.3, 2.4, and 5.3]{AKLMW24}.
 The anisotropy factor $\bm{L}(\x,t)$ can be used to control directional weightings of the one-point velocity correlations (Reynolds stresses), see \cite[Theorem~5.5]{AKLMW24}, and simplifies to the identity matrix $\bm{L}(\x,t)=\bm{I}$ in the case of isotropic one-point velocity correlations.
-Unlike in \cite[Model~5.1]{AKLMW24}, here the stochastic integral representation of $\u'$ is equivalently formulated in terms of spherical coordinates instead of Cartesian coordinates, as this simplifies the establishment of a discretization scheme in Section~\ref{sec:discretization_convergence}.
+Unlike in \cite[Model~5.1]{AKLMW24}, here the stochastic integral representation of $\u'$ is equivalently formulated in terms of spherical coordinates instead of Cartesian coordinates, as this facilitates the establishment of a discretization scheme in Section~\ref{sec:discretization_convergence}.
 Furthermore, to simplify the exposition we consider a slightly less general setting by assuming that the time integration kernel $\eta$ has a compact support.
 Note, however, that the discretization scheme and the convergence results presented in this article can be easily extended to kernels with non-compact support, using additional truncation and approximation arguments.